nomilous/corporation/.metadata/.metadata/.metadata/.metadata/.metadata/README.md

-          for better or for worse, in sickeness and in health, till death do us part, humans and computers are now joined together more durably than husbands and wives.
+          for better or for worse, in sickness and in health, till death do us part, humans and computers are now joined together more durably than husbands and wives.